MorganPeterson1313/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+What does each piece do? actions tell the function what to do by making a call to a database reducers handle that call and tell the information where to go the store holds state for the application and distributes it in mapstate to props.

-What does each piece do?
-Why is the store known as a 'single source of truth' in a redux application?
+ Why is the store known as a 'single source of truth' in a redux application? because it is the only place where state is held befre being assigened in the application or component in ap state to props

 - [ ] What is the difference between Application state and Component state?
-When would be a good time to use one over the other?
+When would be a good time to use one over the other? application state is the state of the store an immutible component state is from map state to props and is mutible.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? allows you to create actions that retuen functions instead of an action

 ## Project Set Up